 Students have the right to appeal according to the procedures below.

+Non-Citizens

-Non-Citizens – The District will admit any non-citizen who is 18 years of age or a high school graduate.
+The District will admit any non-citizen who is 18 years of age or a high school graduate.

-If non-citizens are present in the United States illegally or with any type of temporary visa, they will be classified as non-residents and charged non-resident tuition unless they meet the exceptions contained below.
+If non-citizens are present in the United States without inspection at a designated port of entry and has not obtained a status under the immigration laws of the United States allowing them to establish domicile, with a visa that requires they have a residence outside of the United States, or with any type of temporary visa, they will be classified as non-residents and charged non-resident tuition unless they meet the exceptions contained below.

 If, for at least one year and one day prior to the start of the semester in question, a noncitizen has possessed any immigration status that allows him/her to live permanently in the United States and he/she meets the California residency requirements, the student can be classified as a resident.

-Any students who are U.S. citizens, permanent residents of the U.S., and aliens who are not nonimmigrants (including those who are undocumented), may be exempt from paying nonresident tuition if they meet one of the following requirements:
+Any students who are U.S. citizens, permanent residents of the U.S., and foreign national persons who are not nonimmigrants (including those who are undocumented), may be exempt from paying nonresident tuition if they meet one of the following requirements:

-Total attendance of, or attainment of credits earned while in California equivalent to three or more years of full-time attendance or attainment of credits at any of the following: (a) California high schools; (b) California high schools established by the State Board of Education;
+Total attendance of, or attainment of credits earned while in California equivalent to three or more years of full-time attendance or attainment of credits at any of the following:

+California high schools;

+California high schools established by the State Board of Education;

-(c) California adult schools established by either a county office of education, unified or high school district, or The Department of Corrections and Rehabilitation;
+(California adult schools established by either a county office of education, unified or high school district, or the Department of Corrections and Rehabilitation;

 (d) campuses of the California community colleges; or

 (e) a combination thereof; or

 Three or more years* of full-time high school coursework in California, and a total of three or more years of attendance in California elementary schools, or a combination of California elementary and secondary schools.

-*A year’s equivalence at a California Community College is either a minimum of 24 semester units of credit or 36 quarter units.
+Not in CCLC, GCCCD added: *A year’s equivalence at a California Community College is a minimum of 24 semester units of credit.
 Only two (2) years of full-time attendance in credit courses at a California Community College will count toward the three (3) or more years of attendance.
-For noncredit courses, a year’s attendance is a minimum of 420 class hours per year (a semester is equivalent to a minimum of 210 hours and a quarter is equivalent to a minimum of 140 hours).
+For noncredit courses, (NOTE: BP 5015 revision: Except for students seeking to enroll exclusively in career development and college preparation courses, and other courses for which no credit is given, students shall be classified at the time of each application for admission or registration as a resident or nonresident studenta year’s attendance is a minimum of 420 class hours per year (a semester is equivalent to a minimum of 210 hours and a quarter is equivalent to a minimum of 140 hours).
 Full-time attendance at a California adult school is a minimum of 420 hours of attendance for each school year.

 Additionally, the following requirements must be met:

-Graduated or will graduate (before the first term of enrollment at the CCC) with a California high school diploma or the equivalent (i.e., California-issued GED, CHSPE); or completed or will complete (before the first term of enrollment at the CCC) an associate’s degree from a California Community College; or completed or will complete (before the first term of enrollment at the CCC) the minimum requirements at a California Community College from transfer to the California State University,
+Graduation from a California high or attainment of the equivalent thereof; or completed an associate’s degree from a California Community College; or completed fulfill the minimum transfer requirements established for the University of California or the California State University for students transferring from a campus of the California Community Colleges.

 Registration or enrollment in a course offered by any college in the District for any term commencing on or after January 1, 2002,

-Completion of a questionnaire form prescribed by the Chancellor of the California Community Colleges and furnished by the District at time of enrollment, verifying eligibility for this nonresident tuition exemption; and
+Filing a California Nonresident Tuition Exemption Request form with the District or in the case of students applying for state-based financial aid, by filing a California Dream Act Application (CADAA) with the California Student Aid Commission verifying eligibility for this nonresident tuition exemption; and